ar8372/CreativeCaptions.ai-Language-model-that-can-create-creative-captions/README.md

 # How it works:
 It addresses the problem in two steps:
-1. It converts and image into simple caption
+1. It converts an image into simple caption
-2. It converts simple captions into something more interesting/creative.
+2. It converts simple captions into something more interesting/creative text.

 For the 1st step, I am using Encoder-Decoder type model(pretrained model from hugging face).